Admissions

 The MPT program is a full-time, 26-month program.

-The MPT program accepts 120 students every year.
-The Vancouver campus welcomes 80 students, the UNBC campus in Prince George welcomes 20 students, and the MPT-Fraser Valley cohort welcomes 20 students.
+The MPT program accepts 140 students every year.
+The Vancouver campus welcomes 80 students, the UNBC campus in Prince George welcomes 20 students, the UVIC campus in Victoria welcomes 20 students, and the MPT-Fraser Valley cohort welcomes 20 students.
 We receive between 300-400 applications and we invite approximately 200 applicants to interview.

 Application dates and deadlines may vary from year to year.
 Please review the Welcome and Timeline section of our website for updated important deadline dates.